py010/linfun/docs/source/revision.rst

 Cmds / notes for exam prep.

-redo all labs from course
+1. redo all labs from course
+2. full filesystem (chapter 2)

 To look at:
 rpm files